learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 go play in the park
 ```

 Use the `--no-heading` option to get filename prefix for each matching line.
 This will also remove the newline separation between multiple files.
-When output is redirected, `--no-heading` option will be automatically active.
+When the output is redirected, `--no-heading` option will be automatically active.

 ```bash
 $ rg -N --no-heading 'say' ip.txt search.txt